UK stocks fall as hawkish Fed triggers global sell-off | Business

 UK shares dropped on Thursday, tracking a fall in global equity markets after minutes of the U.S. Federal Reserve's December meeting showed the central bank's hawkish stance toward interest rate hikes as it looks to tame high inflation.

-The FTSE 100 fell 0.7% in morning trade, while several European peers dropped more than 1%.
-Global equities sold off as U.S. central bank policymakers said in their meeting last month that a "very tight" job market and unabated inflation might require the Fed to raise interest rates sooner than expected, according to minutes released on Wednesday.
+The FTSE 100 ended 0.9% lower, with industrial and healthcare stocks being the top drags, down 2.6% and 1.3% respectively.
+Global equities sold off after it emerged that U.S. central bank policymakers said in their meeting last month that a "very tight" job market and unabated inflation might require the Fed to raise interest rates sooner than expected.

-Banking stocks gained 0.5% as the UK 10-year yields rose, fuelled by rate hike expectations.
-"If you're looking for a value play at the moment, UK is quite attractive," said Oliver Blackbourn, portfolio manager at Janus Henderson Investors.
+Banking stocks gained 2.1% as UK 10-year yields rose, fuelled by rate hike expectations.
+"If you're looking for a value play at the moment, the UK is quite attractive," said Oliver Blackbourn, portfolio manager at Janus Henderson Investors.

 ALSO READ